 On June 7, the City filed an application to establish a Designated Outdoor Refreshment Area (DORA) in Downtown Mason.
-A DORA is a designated area approved by City Council that allows patrons 21+ to purchase alcoholic beverages in a designated cup from permitted establishments and carry the beverages onto public property.
+A DORA is a designated area approved by City Council that allows patrons 21+ to purchase alcoholic beverages in a designated cup from permitted establishments and carry the beverages within a defined Downtown area.
 Mason’s Downtown is a growing vibrant community.
 Establishing a DORA is another tool to help promote Mason’s growing vibrant downtown as a destination for dining, retail and entertainment.

 City Council approved the establishment of a DORA in Downtown Mason at the Council Meeting on August 20.
 The City of Mason DORA application can be viewed here.

 The following are some frequently asked questions related to a DORA.
 If you have additional questions, please contact the City Manager’s Office by phone at 513.229.8510 or by email at email@example.com.

 Q: What are the boundaries of the DORA?